gvwilson/sensibleadventures/bookster/bookster.md

 "Didn't the captain do anything?"
 Laeuc asked.

 She made a face.
-"Kind of like asking whether your fingers'll do something about your thumb, isn't it?
+"Kind of like asking whether your fingers will do something about your thumb, isn't it?
 But you mark me–things keep going on like this, the captain will have to do something whether he wants to or not."